-and I deny that this is a levying of war against the king.
+The question [he said] is, has war been levied and raised?
+The charge is the levying war against the king, and I deny that this is a levying of war against the king.
 Something positive, distinct, and defined is absolutely necessary to distinguish a treason from a riot, and I put it to every one of you whether that is not the impression on your own minds.
 What did these men mean?
 What did they do?
-Oh, they meant to overturn the Government. measures did they propose, what steps did they take to effectuate that atrocious purpose?
-Did they intend, or in reasonable language, had they anything like a practicable contemplation of subverting the Government by levying war against His Majesty-the mightiest monarch on the face of the earth-with these few miserable men as their army, with even their neighbours against them, with more than overpowering resistance at every house to which they came, with the exception of a few, and particularly that where the unfortunate occurrence took place of which you have so often heard.
+Oh, they meant to overturn the Government.
+What measures did they propose, what steps did they take to effectuate that atrocious purpose?
+Did they intend, or in reasonable language, had they anything like a practical contemplation of subverting the Government by levying war against His Majesty-the mightiest monarch on the face of the earth-with these few miserable men as their army, with even their neighbors against them, with more than overpowering resistance at every house to which they came, with the exception of a few, and particularly that where the unfortunate occurrence took place of which you have so often heard.
 They were defeated almost without opposition, and at once put down without a blow.

-The advocate put it clearly to the jury that what he pressed for was not an absolute acquittal, but only an acquittal on the charge of treason by levying war against the king.
+The advocate put it clearly to the jury that what he pressed for was not an absolute acquittal, but only an acfrom the masque of "Anarchy," written in Italy by Shelley in 1819 on hearing the tidings of the Manchester Massacre.
+Shelley had doubtess read Denman's speeches in defence of the Luddites.